CS-SI/eodag/docs/cli_user_guide.rst

                      --cruncher FilterOverlap \
                      --cruncher-args FilterOverlap minimum_overlap 10

-The request above means : "Give me all the products of type `S2_MSI_L1C`, use ``FilterOverlap`` to keep only those products that are contained in the bbox I gave you, or whose spatial extent overlaps at least 10% (``minimum_overlap``) of the surface of this bbox"
+The request above means : "Give me all the products of type `S2_MSI_L1C`, use ``FilterOverlap`` to keep only those products that are contained in the bbox I gave you, or whose spatial extent overlaps at least 10% (``minimum_overlap``) of the surface of this bbox".

-You can use ``eaodag search`` with custom parameters.
-Custom parameters will be used as is in the query string search sent to the provider.
+You can use ``eaodag search`` with custom query parameters.
+Custom query parameters will be used as is in the query string search sent to the provider.
 For instance, if you want to add foo=1 and bar=2 to the previous query:

 .. code-block:: console

         eodag search -f my_conf.yml -b 1 43 2 44 -s 2018-01-01 -e 2018-01-31 -p S2_MSI_L1C \
                      --cruncher FilterOverlap \
-                     --cruncher-args FilterOverlap minimum_overlap 1 \
+                     --cruncher-args FilterOverlap minimum_overlap 10 \
-                     --custom "foo=1&bar=2"
+                     --query "foo=1&bar=2"

 * To download the result of a previous call to ``search``: